mirapietro/Zapata/docs/source/index.rst

-Welcome to CMCC shared Data Analysis Librazy !
+Welcome to CMCC Data Analysis Library !
 ==================================

 This is the assembled library and codes jointly developed at CMCC.